-- Check the Post Status.
-Did you save the post as a “Draft” instead of scheduling it?
+- Check your Post Status.
+Did you save your post as a “Draft” instead of scheduling it?

-Automating Post Scheduling With WP Plugins
+Automate Post Scheduling With WordPress Plugins

-You can automate certain aspects of publishing and scheduling content in WordPress using plugins.
+You can automate certain aspects of publishing and scheduling content in WordPress with plugins.

 Queuing Posts For Publishing

-(Queue Posts WordPress Plugin)
+(Queue Posts Plugin)

 (Queue Posts – Settings)

-Bulk Schedule Posts
+Bulk Schedule WP

-Auto Post Scheduler is a free plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.
+Auto Post Scheduler is a free WP plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.

 Use a plugin like Auto Post Scheduler to publish new posts and/or recycle old posts automatically.
-There’s no need to schedule post times individually and recycling older posts can revitalize traffic.
+There’s no need to schedule post times individually and recycling older posts keeps your site looking fresh.

 (AutoPost Scheduler Options screen)

-To learn more, go here: Auto Post Scheduler – WordPress Plugin
+To learn more, visit the plugin’s website: AutoPost Scheduler WordPress Plugin

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).